Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Holomorphic rigid geometric structures

 Holomorphic Riemannian metrics are rigid holomorphic geometric structures of order one.
 Holomorphic conformal structures for dimension at least three, as well as holomorphic projective connections, are rigid holomorphic geometric structures of order two.
 The holomorphic symplectic structures, and the holomorphic foliations, are examples of non-rigid geometric structures~\cite{Ben,DG, Gr}.

 The orbits, in $X$, of local isometries of $\phi$ are locally closed, and moreover the holomorphic tangent space to a given orbit space at any point of the orbit is spanned by the local holomorphic Killing vector fields \cite{Ben, DG,Gr}.
-The sheaf of local Killing vector fields of a rigid holomorphic geometric structure is locally constant.
+The sheaf of local Killing vector fields of a rigid holomorphic geometric structure is locally constant \cite{No,Am, DG,Gr} (see below a direct consequence stated as Theorem \ref{extend}).
 Its stalk at any point is a finite dimensional Lie algebra which is known as the {\it Killing algebra} of $\phi$.